 Make a run to the grocery store, pick up a few jars of baby food in different flavors, and a small pack of diapers.

 Smear the food on individual diapers and let people guess the flavor.
-Just don’t forget to keep the jars, so you know what’s in what.
+This is a funny baby shower game that’s not for the faint-hearted – just don’t forget to keep the jars, so you know what’s in what.

 12. Don’t Drop The Egg Baby